 Let’s start to the configuration file:

 anonymous_enable=NO local_enable=YES write_enable=YES local_umask=022 dirmessage_enable=YES xferlog_enable=YES connect_from_port_20=YES xferlog_std_format=YES listen=NO listen_ipv6=YES pam_service_name=vsftpd userlist_enable=YES

 sudo systemctl restart vsftpd

 Open FTP ports in Server Firewall so it can be connected:

-/etc/passwd or in relevant access list, to login.
+/etc/passwd or in the relevant access list, to log in.

 Create FTP users:

-Congratulation’s!
-You have successfully installed FTP server.
-Thanks for using this tutorial for installing and configure FTP server on CentOS 8 systems.
-For additional help or useful information, we recommend you to check the official VSFTPD website.
+Congratulations!
+You have successfully installed the FTP server.
+Thanks for using this tutorial for installing and configuring the FTP server on CentOS 8 systems.
+For additional help or useful information, we recommend you check the official VSFTPD website.